Code-Institute-Submissions/mysan91-MS3_/README.md

 * User want to see the tasks
     * The user can now click on the task item in the navbar to get to the tasks site and see all the tasks that the user have.

-* User want to edit or mark a task as done.
+* User want to edit or mark a task or bucketlist item as done.
-  * The user can easely edit and mark the task as done in the tasks meny, Under each tasks the two buttons edit and done shows.
+  * The user can easily edit and mark the task as done in the tasks meny, Under each tasks the two buttons edit and done shows.
     The done button takes away the task.
 And the edit button takes you to an other site were your can make changes to your current task.

-* User want to make a new task
+* User want to make a new task or new bucketlist item
   * The user can click on New task, And start adding category, task name and task description, start date and due date.
 Then click on add task and the task will be added to the Tasks site.

 * User want to manage Categories